KB-WEB-DEVELOPMENT/Germanvalid/README.md

 ----------------
 Germanvalid - A php tool to check the validity of any:

-(A) geographically based phone numbers in Germany (entered with or without the geographical zone number)
+(A) geographically based landline phone numbers in Germany (entered with or without the geographical zone number)

-(B) non geographically based phone numbers in Germany
+(B) non geographically based landline phone numbers in Germany

 (C) private mobile operators mobile phone numbers in Germany